 The inner section of Thorness Bay's limestone ledge exposed at low waterImage: Ronald Saunders via CC ASA 3.0

 Thorness Bay has a ledge that extends up to 800 metres from its shoreline, with less than a metre over it, and then it steps down abruptly to 18 metres.
-Consequently, it is not great and more the domain of a shallow draft vessel.
+Consequently, it is not great and is more the domain of a shallow-draft vessel.

 Shallower draft vessels will have the best of Thorness Bay's shallow watersImage: Michael Harpur

-The best anchoring for deeper draft vessels is to be found west of the bay itself, under where the eastern end of Burnt Wood comes down to shore.
-Here, about 600 metres out from the shoreline and 300 metres inside the seasonal spherical buoy, there is a 150 metres wide contour with depths ranging from 2.6 metres to 1.5 metres LAT.
+The best anchoring for deeper-draft vessels is found west of the bay itself, where the eastern end of Burnt Wood comes down to shore.
+Here, about 600 metres offshore and 300 metres inside the seasonal spherical buoy, there is a 150-metre-wide contour with depths ranging from 1.5 metres to 2.6 metres LAT.

 How to get in?